turris-cz/user-docs/docs/hw/mox/rescue_modes.md

 All data, settings and software in the internal storage of the router are erased and replaced by the factory defaults.
-Internally the file system rolls back to the first snapshot (the first snapshot has been created in the factory).
+Internally the file system rolls back to a special snapshot (the one that has been created in the factory).
 Please use this mode when you lose your password and all means of access to the router or when the return to the latest snapshot (mode 2) is not sufficient to repair broken system.